 Location: 5708 Venture Court, Suite A, Kalamazoo, MI 49009

 Free Covid 19 Testing Available for Members in Office

 Osteopathic Family Medicine Physician

-I am a Family Medicine Osteopathic physician that practices Osteopathic Manipulative Medicine and provides Medical Weight Loss Services.
+I am a Family Medicine Osteopathic physician that practices Family Medicine for all ages.
+I also provide Osteopathic Manipulative Medicine and Medical Weight Loss Services.
 Family Medicine physicians can see patients from birth to 100.
-I have been a family physician for 13 years.
+I have been a Family Physician for 13 years.

 I attended my undergraduate studies at Michigan State University.
 I graduated from Michigan State University College of Osteopathic Medicine (MSU COM).
 I completed my Family Medicine Residency with MSU COM at Mercy Health Partners in Muskegon, MI.